Ayuka95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6.write a script that displays the third line of the file iacta
+6.write a shell script that crates a file named exactly